markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 What do we think is happening here?
 Why would our code run, put something on the page, and then have nothing?
 Even if we add a `console.log()` statement to `createTaskHandler()` and monitor the Chrome DevTools console here, we'll notice that the log shows up for a second and then disappears as well.

 Depending on how fast our computers are, we may not even notice that the browser itself is actually reloading the page every time we submit the form!
 So our code works just fine here, but the browser is keeping us from achieving our goal.
-Why would the browser do something like this?

-Before JavaScript was as ubiquitous on the web as it is today, dynamic actions such as submitting a form were handled directly between the HTML file and the browser.
-In our case, with forms, special attributes would have to be added to the `<form>` element to instruct the browser where this form's data should be sent to.
-Since JavaScript wasn't being used, there was no way to dynamically update the page without refreshing it, so the browser would refresh the page to complete it's action.
+This is some legacy browser behavior that was used to help a web page communicate with a server, but now most of that work is done using JavaScript.

-Using JavaScript to handle these types of dynamic actions instead, we no longer need to rely on the browser to complete the task for us, but the browser doesn't know that and still wants to do what it was designed to do.
+Now that we use JavaScript to handle these types of actions instead, we no longer need to rely on this default browser behavior to complete the task for us, but the browser doesn't know that and still wants to do what it was designed to do.
 It's up to us to explicitly instruct the browser to not do that.

 Let's fix our little issue right now by making the `createTaskHandler()` function to look like this: